+EXPLORATION GEOPHYSICS

-EXPLORATION GEOPHYSICS Prerequisites: 3450:223, 3650:292 or permission.
+Prerequisites: 3450:223, 3650:292 or permission.
 Basic principles and techniques of geo-physical exploration with emphasis on gravimetric, magnetic, seismic and electrical methods and application to geological problems.
 Laboratory.

+BOREHOLE GEOPHYSICS

-BOREHOLE GEOPHYSICS Prerequisite: permission of instructor.
-Basic principles and techniques of geophysical well log-ging with emphasis on electrical, radioactive and sonic measures and their quantitative evaluation.
+Prerequisite: permission of instructor.
+Basic principles and techniques of geophysical well log-ging with emphasis on electrical, radioactive and sonic measures and their quantitative evalu-ation.
 Applications in oil, gas and groundwater exploration.
 Laboratory.

-ADVANCED STRUCTURAL GEOLOGY Prerequisite: 350 or permission.
+ADVANCED STRUCTURAL GEOLOGY

+Prerequisite: 350 or permission.
 Fundamental and advanced concepts of structural geology with emphasis on current and developing concepts.
 Laboratory.

-ADVANCED PALEONTOLOGY

-3 credits Prerequisite: 360 and 360 iao.
+ADVANCED PALEONTOLOGY Prerequisite: 360 and 360 lab.
 Provides advanced training in paleontological subjects.
-Topics will include paleoenvironmental analysis, biostratigraphic correlation, fossil preservation, diversfication and extinction patterns and geochemical signals of fossils.
+Topics will include paleoenvironmental analysis, biostratigraphic correlation, fossil preservation, diversification and extinction patterns and geochemical signals of fossils.

-MICROPALEONTOLOGY Prerequisite: 360 or permission, introduction to techniques of micropaleontology evolution and paleoecology of selected microfossil groups, Laboratory
+MICROPALEONTOLOGY Prerequisite: 360 or permission.
+Introduction to techniques of micropaleontology evolution and paleoecology of selected microfossil groups.
+Laboratory

+GEOCHEMISTRY

-GEOCHEMISTRY rerequisites: 101, 230, 231, 3150:132, 133, or permission.
+Prerequisites: 101, 230, 231, 3150:151, 152, 153, or permission.
 Application of chemical principles to the study of geologic processes.
-Laboratory

-STABLE ISOTOPE GEOCHEMISTRY Prerequisites: 3150:151, 152, 153, 3450:221; 3370:101, 102.
+Laboratory STABLE ISOTOPE GEOCHEMISTRY 3 credits

+Prerequisites: 3150:151, 152, 153; 3450:221; 3370:101, 102.
 Application of stable isotope geo-chemistry to the study of the hydrologic and carbon cycles, modern sedimentary environments, and the interpretation of sedimentary rocks.

 GROUNDWATER HYDROLOGY Prerequisite: 101 Origin, occurrence, regimen and utilization of groundwater.
 Qualitative and quantitative presentation of geological and geochemical aspects of groundwater hydrology.
-Laboratory.

 ANALYTICAL METHODS IN GEOLOGY Prerequisites: 230 and 231.
-A survey of analytical methods used to solve geologic problems with emphasis on method selection, proper sample collection, analysis of data quality and data presentation
+A survey of analytical methods used to solve geologic problems with emphasis on method selection, proper sample collection, analysis of data quality and data presentation.
 GEOSCIENCE INFORMATION ACQUISITION AND MANAGEMENT Prerequisite: must be a Geology Department graduate student or senior major in geology, or have permission of instructor.
 Methods for finding, gathering, managing, and evaluating geoscience information.
-Emphasis on finding data sources (including electronic), creating valid data eats, usualizing data. data sets, visualizing data,
+Emphasis on finding data sources (including electronic), creating valid data sets, visualizing data.

-INDIVIDUAL READINGS IN GEOLOGY Prerequisite: permission of graduate advisor required.
-(May be repeated for a total of 8 credits, credits may not be used to meet degree requirements.)
+INDIVIDUAL READINGS IN GEOLOGY

+1-4 credits Prerequisite: permission of graduate advisor required.
+(May be repeated for a total of 8 credits; credits may not be used to meet degree requirements.)
 Directed reading to fit individual student programs.
 Credit/Noncredit.

 (May be repeated) Group studies of special topics in geology.
-May not be used to meet undergraduate or graduate major requirements in geology.
+May not be used to meet under-graduate or graduate major requirements in geology.
 May be used for elective credit only.

-GEOLOGY FIELD CAMP I 3 credits Prerequisites: 101 and 102 and permission of instructor.
+GEOLOGY FIELD CAMP I Prerequisites: 101 and 102 and permission of instructor.
 Introduction to collection and inter-pretation of field data and construction of geological maps.

-GEOLOGY FIELD CAMP II Prerequisites: 231, 350, 493/593 or permission of instructor.
+GEOLOGY FIELD CAMP II

+Prerequisites: 231, 350, 493/593 or permission of instructor.
 Advanced techniques and methods of field geology necessary for detailed geological maps and interpretation.
+CARBONATE PETROLOGY 3 credits

-CARBONATE PETROLOGYPrerequisites: 324 and 432/532 or permission of instructor.
+Prerequisites: 324 and 432/532 or permission of instructor.
 Detailed examination of selected carbonate suites with emphasis on depositional facies and diagnetic alternation.
 Laboratory.

 SILICICLASTIC SEDIMENTOLOGY Prerequisites: 324 and 433/533 or permission of instructor.
 Basic processes that transport and deposit sediment and the stratification associated with these processes.
-Furthermore, the study of depositional systems and associated faciles architecture.
+Furthermore, the study of depositional systems and associated facies architecture.
 Laboratory.